- by Catherine

 Chiru Antelope Protection in China

-And Chinese government never stops its crackdown on poaching to protect the endangered antelopes.
+And Chinese government never stops its crackdown on poaching to protect endangered antelopes.
 In recent years, the poaching of Tibetan antelope has decreased significantly.

 Over the years, in order to protect chiru Tibetan antelope and other rare Tibetan animals, China established the Altun Mountain National Nature Reserve in 1983, the Qiang Tang Nature Reserve in 1992, the National Hoh Xil Nature Reserve at the end of 1997, and the Sanjiangyuan Nature Reserve in 2000.
 However, the Tibetan antelope and its living environment are still facing serious ecological threats as the gradual expansion of the grazing area in the reserve has reduced the scope of activities of wild animals such as Tibetan antelopes.